JasmeetSinghBali/Full_Stack_Projects/Lappy-StoreFinder/ReadMe.md

 - [x] best practices are to captilize the SQL part like CREATE DATABASE mydatabase and not create database mydatabase.
 - [x] https://www.postgresqltutorial.com/ comes in handy while using postgres.
 - [x] \d tablename to see data type and attributes details of the table.
+- [x] Never use string literals or any type of string concatination for querying databases as it makes the app vulnerable to sql injections instead use parameterized queries refer https://node-postgres.com/features/queries